How to make money with solar

 3. Getting paid for the electricity you generate and sending it back into the grid

-The Feed in Tariff (FIT) is the third way of solar income.
+The Feed in Tariff (FIT) is the third way to make money with solar.
 The FIT covers the electricity that you physically generate and export.

-This electricity then goes into the inverter and gets exported into the grid for others in your neighbourhood to use.
+This electricity then enters the inverter and gets exported into the grid for others in your neighbourhood to use.
 And then, it gets measured, and your three kilowatts may be worth 10 cents per kilowatt hour.

 So even if you pay 30 cents per kW/h to get the electricity from the grid, they might pay you only 10 cents for each 3 kWh.